 Fraternal Order of Police Legal Defense Fund

 S. California Probation, Lodge #702 has been up and running for over a year.
-We have 250 plus members who have opted in.
+We have over 300 plus members who have opted in.
 There are still members signed up with Bonnie Lane and the Los Angeles County Chicano’s Association.
 Although they offer similar benefits, none of them will provide the legal services that Fraternal Order of Police (FOP) can and do offer.
 First of all each member is afforded up to $500k in legal fees, and have an attached rider that will provide an additional $4.5 million should your case rise to that level.
 FOP will also pay for expert witnesses to enhance your representation.
 Again, neither of the above service could offer or survive what FOP offer its members.

 Those working in high profile positions such as our camps, halls, SEO and AB109 are in a precarious position as they are directly responsible for their subordinate’s actions or lack of.
 In addition to the seven Supervisors termiated last year, the Department continues its campaign to investigate, discipline, and terminate sworn personnel.
 Again, I do not understand our supervisor’s mentality.
 All of us have insurance, be it medical, dental, auto, home and life insurance.
 Why not have insurance to protect your job?
 Honestly, the cost is minimal, $16.00 per pay period.
 Hell, a pack of cigarettes, or a twelve pack of beer is worthy of your money, but not your job security.